Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 In the end, the blow was softer than they’d worried it could be: they were going to Folctha, where Lucy would join the instructors and trainers who educated not only the HEAT’s suit technicians, but advance armor systems and clothing experts responsible for developing the next generation of gear for the Allied militaries’ next generation warfighters.

 He was super proud of her, and also really happy that they were going to Cimbrean, not Earth.
 He’d been... okay... with Earth.
 Honest.
 Erebor was no place to raise a family, and he wasn’t going to get any younger and fitter.
 Seeing Al, Xiù and Julian’s kids when they stayed in touch had got him kinda broody.
 Two babies that were already toddling around.
 Two young (adopted) men too, with very different personalities.
 One of them was definitely a bookworm and the other... wasn’t.
-Sort of like Lewis and Julian in rhyme, really…
+Sort of like Lewis and Julian in rhyme, really...

 ...But he hadn’t *wanted* Earth.
 He’d left Earth behind a lifetime ago, going back now would have felt anticlimactic, after a life spent out among the stars, on alien worlds, in alien stations and aboard alien spaceships, with alien friends.

-Speaking of which…*fuck,* parting ways with Vedreg broke his heart.
-He put on a brave face for them, congratulated him and Lucy on the career and life move, promised to stay in touch, wished them all the best…
+Speaking of which...*fuck,* parting ways with Vedreg broke his heart.
+He put on a brave face for them, congratulated him and Lucy on the career and life move, promised to stay in touch, wished them all the best...

 But Lewis had got to know Guvnurag color-language pretty well over the years, and though Vedreg had suffused his chromatophores with a forced purple *happy-for-you,* he’d failed to keep it consistently bright, and it constantly gave way to flickers of green sorrow, turquoise loss and profound blue sadness.
 A human would have been weeping stoically.